zzo/browsermob-node/README.md

         * PORT of proxy for this command
         * Optional NAME for this HAR
+        * Optional boolean CAPTUREHEADERS to record HTTP headers
+        * Optional boolean CAPTURECONTENT to record content of the requests
+        * Optional boolean CAPTUREBINARYCONTENT to record binary content
         * CALLBACK(ERROR) function
             1. ERROR string if there was an error